Battle of the Giants!: Plot

 The second initiative test begins, which involves carrying feathers from a tank to three barrels.
-Many ideas are suggested, but Pike comes up trumps by suggesting that they carry the barrels to the tank, and fill them up from there.
-This works, and gives them a huge advantage.
+Many ideas are suggested, but Pike comes up trumps by suggesting that they carry the barrels to the tank and fill them up from there.
+This works and gives them a huge advantage.
 Hodges attempts to stifle the platoon's effort by pulling the plug out of one of the boats they must use to cross the river, but Mainwaring and the platoon choose the other boat, leaving Hodges fuming.
-He rows over in a dinghy to fetch another boat, but it's revealed that Sergeant Parkins, of the Eastgate platoon, had removed the plug from the dinghy and tested it for the plugless boat, and Hodges ends up in the water again.
+He rows over in a dinghy to fetch another boat, but it is revealed that Sergeant Parkins of the Eastgate platoon had removed the plug from the dinghy and tested it for the plugless boat, and Hodges ends up in the water again.

 The platoon pass successfully through a battlefield, and successfully fire five rounds at the target, leaving them with just the flag to fly at the top of the tower, with still a huge margin for victory.
-However, their plans are temporarily scuppered when Mainwaring inadvertently pulls the rope off the flag pole.
+However, their plans are temporarily scuppered when Mainwaring inadvertently pulls the rope off the flagpole.
 A still drunken Jones bravely, and successfully, shins along the pole and secures the rope again.
 However, he suffers another attack of malaria, giving the Eastgate platoon the opening they need to fly their flag.
-But Frazer notes that it's the Walmington platoon's flag they're flying, and Square is irate.
-The Walmington platoon have won!
+But Frazer notes that it is the Walmington platoon's flag they are flying, and Square is irate as the Walmington platoon has won.

 The Eastgate platoon leave the tower in a huff, and Wilson prepares to chuck the Eastgate flag over the parapet, but Walker stops him.
 Mainwaring is shocked to learn that both flags are theirs.
 Walker offers up an excuse, but Mainwaring sees through him, knowing he did it on purpose.
 However, he is prepared to let him off because they won the contest.